 If you’re beginning the process of converting a camper van to live in a van full time then you’ve probably wondered how you’re going to get some power.
 You might want to install a campervan fridge, have some funky lighting, get fancy and have a television, or, like us, just be looking for a way to power a fan and charge up your phones or cameras.
+Getting solar power for our camper van was one of the best decisions we made.

 There are several ways you can get power when you live in a van.
 You can use a generator if you’re in an RV or you could install a hookup so that when you’re at a campsite you can plug into a power source.
 But the best way?
 At least if you’re planning to go off-grid and not have to be reliable on campsites is to install solar power in your van and have solar power for camping.

 Installing solar power can be super, super easy to do.
 Or you can make it a little bit more complicated.
 Our camper solar kit involved two things: a solar panel and a Goal Zero.
 This was the easiest and quickest way to complete our solar panel connection but it’s not necessarily the cheapest.
-If you don’t want to fiddle around with solar panel too much solar panel wiring and inverters then this is the campervan solar panel kit for you.
+If you don’t want to fiddle around with solar panel too much with solar panel wiring and inverters then this is the campervan solar panel kit for you.

 Step 1: How much electricity do you need?